jasonyeske/dsgn270-a1/README.md

 - As a user, I want to upgrade to youtube premium so I no longer have to watch advertisements

 ### As a user, I want to upgrade my account to youtube premium so I no longer have to watch advertisements

+1. User navigates to main page using a browser search
+2. User taps character icon, new menu appears
+3. User taps sign in
+4. User signs in and is redirected back to home page
+5. User taps profile in top right corner, new menu appears
+6. User taps "Get Youtube Premium", new page appears
+7. User taps "Get youtube premium"
+8. User adds payment method
+9. User taps buy